luetkemj/jsrlt/tutorial/part9.md

   }
 ```

-To complete the integration with our effects system we just need to add Animate components to entities in the effects system.
+To complete the integration with our effects system we just need to add Animate components from active effects to entities in the effects system.
 In `./src/systems/effects.js` add this line:

 ```diff
 export const effects = () => {